Skip to main content Skip to footer

 Follow-Up Care

-For Cancers of Unknown Primary, in addition to making sure the cancer does not return in the lymph nodes, your doctor will also check whether the primary cancer has appeared.
-This will include a physical exam and checking your nose and throat using a thin, flexible tube with a light and camera (nasendoscopy).
+For cancers of unknown primary, in addition to making sure the cancer does not return in the lymph nodes, your doctor will also check the likely sites of primary cancer as part of your monitoring.
+This will include a physical exam and checking your nose and throat using a thin, flexible tube with a light and camera (nasoendoscopy) in the clinic every few months.
+The timing of your follow up appointments may extend to twice a year or once a year after a suitable period without evidence of the cancer on examination in the clinic.

-Quitting smoking and drinking alcohol, in patients who do so, can help reduce the risk of a new head and neck cancer occurring.
+Quitting smoking and drinking alcohol can help reduce the risk of a new head and neck cancer occurring.
 Ask your cancer care team for advice if this applies to you.
+Maintaining your overall health and fitness with the aid of your general practitioner can help reduce the risk of separate new cancers or other health impacts developing.

 Mental Health for People with Cancer